 Our Digital Piano Table

-In our interactive table presented below, please take a look at how the affordable Korg LP 180 stacks up against some of the best pianos in its class, including the LP 380.
-All pianos listed below are compared based on weight, price, number of keys, and customer rating.
+In our interactive table presented below, please take a look at how the affordable Korg LP 180 stacks up against some of the best pianos in its class:

 The Korg LP 180’s Wonderful Design

 The Korg LP 180 is certainly a beautiful digital piano to look at.
 It comes in a sleek, slim and smooth body frame that is compact and appears as though it would fit in just about any home decor or setting.